Do you want your swimming pool water to be free of bacteria and algae? Then you need to know about calcium hypochlorite shock!

 Fill three-quarters of the bucket with warm water and add calcium hypochlorite to the bucket one pound at a time.
 Stir it in slowly and ensure that the compound completely dissolves in the water.

-If there is any residue leftover, you can scoop some pool water into the bucket, mix it properly and pour it back into the pool.
+If there is any residue leftover, I just scoop some pool water into the bucket, mix it properly and pour it back into the pool.

 You should let the shock work for at least 8 hours.
 It is advised that you do not use the pool during this time as the high concentration of chlorine can cause skin and eye irritations.